Why pronounce the name יהוה YHWH as יְהוָה Yehowah?

 The name has three syllables.

-“Yahweh” cannot be the correct pronunciation because it only has two syllables, that the divine name is three syllables is indicated by:
+The divine name is three syllables is indicated by:

 - The theophoric names prefixed with the two syllable “Yehow-” rendered for “YHW” means that “YHWH” must be three syllables.

-- The poetry in the Psalms require a three syllable pronunciation of the name to to properly render the rhyming rhythm.
+- The poetry in the Psalms require a three syllable pronunciation of the name to properly render the rhyming rhythm.

 AH _ W A H